tjof2/ctrwfractal/README.md

 **Modelling continuous-time random walks on fractal percolation clusters**

-Both square and honeycomb (i.e. graphene) lattices are supported.
-The percolation clusters are generated using the periodic algorithm from *[A fast Monte Carlo algorithm for site or bond percolation](http://aps.arxiv.org/abs/cond-mat/0101295/), M. E. J. Newman and R. M. Ziff, Phys.
-Rev. E 64, 016706 (2001).*
+More information on the algorithm can be found [in our paper](https://dx.doi.org/10.1016/j.cplett.2017.04.071) in *Chemical Physics Letters*.

-ctrwfractal is released free of charge under the GNU General Public License (GPLv3).
+ctrwfractal is released free of charge under the GNU General Public License ([GPLv3](http://tjof2.github.io/pgure-svt/www.gnu.org/licenses/gpl-3.0.en.html)).

+If you use this code in a publication, please cite our work:

+> T. Furnival, R. K.Leary, E. C. Tyo, S. Vajda, Q. M.Ramasse, J. M. Thomas, P. D.Bristowe and P. A. Midgley, "Anomalous diffusion of single metal atoms on a graphene oxide support", *Chem.
+Phys.
+Lett.*, vol. 683, pp. 370–374, 2017.
+DOI:[10.1016/j.cplett.2017.04.07](https://dx.doi.org/10.1016/j.cplett.2017.04.071)

 ## Installation